 1925: Birthdate of Brooklynite film editor Ralph Rosenblum.

 1926: In Chicago, Russian-Jewish immigrants Louis Stein, “a jewelry designer” and Zelda (Sam) Stein gave birth to Solomon Stein the author and playwright who helped to fashion the essays of his boyhood friend James Baldwin into Notes of a Native Son.
 (As reported by Sam Roberts)

 1927: “In Chicago, Illinois, Hungarian born Jewess Rosika Schwimmer, an internationally known feminist, author, and lecturer, is denied American citizenship by Federal Judge George Albert Carpenter because she is a pacifist.”

-1927: Birthdate of Lee Konitz, the native of Chicago who became one of the leading “Jazz-men” of the 20th century.
+1927: In Chicago, Abraham Konitz, the owner of a laundry and Anna (Getlin) Konitz gave birth to Leon Konitz, one of the leading “Jazz-men” of the 20th century.

 1928(29th of Tishrei, 5689): Seventy year old German Jewish otolaryngologist Wilhelm Fliess passed away today

 1929: In Manhattan, Joseph and Sylvia Slifka gave birth to twins – Barbara and Alan Bruce Slifka, “a New York investment manager who used his fortune to promote harmony among Israeli Arabs and Jews and to give the Big Apple Circus its start.”
 (As reported by Dennis Hevesi)

 1930: “Darling of the Gods” “a German music written by Robert Lieberman “premiered at the Gloria-Palast in Berlin” today.